ghc-proposals/ghc-proposals/proposals/0000-deprecated-instances.rst

 Semantics
 ~~~~~~~~~

-The **use of an instance** is a point in the program where GHC would produce
+The **use of an instance** is a point in the program where GHC would have produced
 an error message if the instance context of the said instance contained
 the ``Unsatisfiable`` constraint (specified in `#433 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0433-unsatisfiable.rst>`_).